-Perhaps Winstanley's most famous body of work is not in the Verso collection which is a strange absence.
-In this small book he agitated for a form of Christian Communism.
-Verses 44 and 45 outline his basic core in the Book of Acts, he said "All who believed were together and had all things in common; they would sell their possessions and goods and distribute the proceeds to all, as any had need."
+Perhaps Winstanley's most famous body of work The New Law of Righteousness is not in the Verso collection, which is a strange absence.
+In this small book, he agitated for a form of Christian Communism.
+Verses 44 and 45 outlines the essential core in the Book of Acts, and he said: "All who believed were together and had all things in common; they would sell their possessions and goods and distribute the proceeds to all, as any had need."
 Winstanley argued that "in the beginning of time God made the earth.
 Not one word was spoken at the beginning that one branch of mankind should rule over another, but selfish imaginations did set up one man to teach and rule over another."

-In The Law of Freedom you can see that Winstanley was heavily influenced by the European Anabaptists.
+In The Law of Freedom, you can see that Winstanley was heavily influenced by the European Anabaptists.
 Who believed that all institutions were by their nature corrupt: "nature tells us that if water stands long it corrupts; whereas running water keeps sweet and is fit for common use".
 Winstanley in order to combat this corrupting nature called for all officials should be elected every year.
-"When public officers remain long in place of judicature they will degenerate from the bounds of humility, honesty and tender care of brethren, in regard the heart of man is so subject to be overspread with the clouds of covetousness, pride, vain glory.
+"When public officers remain long in place of judicature they will degenerate from the bounds of humility, honesty and tender care of brethren, in regard the heart of man is so subject to be overspread with the clouds of covetousness, pride, vain glory".

 To say that Winstanley and his writings were a product of the times is an understatement.
-As Hazledine says, he exploded onto the scene.
-Gerrard Winstanley was born 1609 and died 10 September 1676.
+As Tom Hazledine says, he exploded onto the scene.
+Gerrard Winstanley was born in 1609 and died September 10 1676.
 Much of his early life remains a mystery.
 He was the son of an Edward Winstanley.
 In 1630 he moved to London and took up an apprenticeship, and in 1638, he was a freeman of the Merchant Tailors' Company.

-His adult life is unremarkable he married Susan King, who was the daughter of London surgeon William King, in 1639.
+His adult life is unremarkable he married Susan King, who was the daughter of London surgeon William King in 1639.
 It is clear that without the English Civil War, his life would have moved at the same pedestrian pace as before.
-But like many his world was turned upside down.
+But like many, his world was turned upside down.
 His business took a beating during the early part of the war, and in 1643 he was made bankrupt.
 He moved to Cobham, Surrey, where he found menial work as a cowherd.

 One strange contradiction of Winstanley is that he had no problem with his supporters fighting in the civil war but would not countenance using force to achieve his political and social ends against Cromwell or Parliament.
-"And we shall not do this by force of Arms, we abhorre it, For that is the work of the Midianites, to kill one another; But by obeying the Lord of Hosts, who hath Revealed himself to us, and to us, by labouring the Earth in righteousness together, to eate our bread with the sweat of our brows, neither giving hire, nor taking hire, but working together, and eating together, as one man, or as one house of Israel restored from Bondage; and so by the power of Reason, the Law of righteousness in us, we endeavour to lift up the Creation from that bondage of Civil Propriety, which it groans under".
+"And we shall not do this by force of Arms, we abhorre it, For that is the work of the Midianites, to kill one another; But by obeying the Lord of Hosts, who hath Revealed himself in us, and to us, by labouring the Earth in righteousness together, to eate our bread with the sweat of our brows, neither giving hire, nor taking hire, but working together, and eating together, as one man, or as one house of Israel restored from Bondage; and so by the power of Reason, the Law of righteousness in us, we endeavour to lift up the Creation from that bondage of Civil Propriety, which it groans under".